nadiamariduena/mongo-28-dci/record-app/README.md

 - we create a User using the class User, this User correspond to the User we have inside the model

   <br>

-- I make an array of 20:
+- I make an ARRAY of 20:

 ```javascript
 const userPromises = Array(20);